 While you certainly don’t want to simply regurgitate the job posting’s requirements in your summary, you should try to incorporate the terms used in that posting as you describe your own qualifications.

 If the company is looking for a Director of Marketing and your former title at a different firm was Head of Marketing, use the “Director of Marketing” title when you’re describing your former position.
 That helps to ensure that your prospective employer recognizes that you’ve done the same job in the past.
 Do this for specific skills and experience as well.
 Simply identify terms used in the job posting and use those terms when describing your own skills, attributes, and experience.

 By focusing your attention on the specific needs detailed in the job posting, you can avoid the mistake of making assumptions about the employer’s needs.
 In addition, you can ensure that your resume is properly read by any computer software that the recruiter might be using to sift through resumes as the company narrows its candidate search to determine who to interview and who to ignore.

 If you’ve ever heard of the “elevator pitch” then you understand the need for brevity and clarity when you’re trying to capture someone’s attention.
-The elevator pitch is a short, concise summary of your resume that articulates the value that you can bring to your prospective employer’s company.
+The elevator speech is like a sales pitch and is a short, concise summary of your resume that articulates the value that you can bring to your prospective employer’s company.
 It emphasizes your strengths, quickly connects them to the specific job you’re applying for, and showcases how you can meet the company’s needs.

 Here is a good post from Forbes.com on crafting a good elevator pitch.